richardbentil/simpleclass/README.md

-# A web app that help teachers uload course materials for student to have access to the materials
+# Simpleclass

-This is the repository for a web app for teachers and students
+A web app that help teachers uload course materials for student to have access to the materials

 ![screenshot](https://github.com/richardbentil/simpleclass/blob/master/dist/images/simpleclass.png)